Skip to main content

 Performance Tips

-1. Start Small: Begin with --num-examples 5 to test your setup
+1. Start Small: Begin with -n 5 to test your setup

-2. Monitor Costs: Check token usage and costs before large evaluations
+2. Monitor Costs: Check token usage before large evaluations

 3. Use Appropriate Models: Match model capability to task complexity